walker84837/kyori-component-json/src/introduction.md

 ## Why is this library named the way it is?

-I'll start by breaking down the name in three parts:
+We'll start breaking down the name (`kyori-component-json`) in three parts:

 - **"kyori"**: The name tries to replicate [Kyori's](https://kyori.net/) Adventure `Component` API, while making it idiomatic in Rust;
 - **"component"**: refers to Minecraft's *text component format*;